ibrhmaslnn/ibrhmaslnn/README.md

 Hi, I’m Ibrahim Aslan.
-I work in Turk Telekom as an assistant engineer at the Fixed Networks Inovasion and Test Center department in Turkey.
+I am working in Turk Telekom as an assistant engineer at the Fixed Networks Inovasion and Test Center department in Turkey.
 I am interested in data science and web frameworks.

 Here is the early release of my website which uses artificial neural network algorithm to predict the likelihood of diabet.